 We encourage all women to participate in cervical screening.
-Since its introduction it has had a significant impact on the rates of cervical cancer in Australia, but there are still cases diagnosed every year.
+Since it’s introduction it has had a significant impact on the rates of cervical cancer in Australia, but there are still cases diagnosed every year.
 The group of women who are haven’t had screening in more than 4 years are at higher risk.

 Several organisations have put together more detailed information about the changes, and we are including some useful links below.
-If you still have questions, please talk to your doctor and plan for your next test.
+If you still have questions, please talk to your doctor and make a plan for your next test.
 We can put a reminder in our system to email you when it’s due.

 Some useful links